 - your educational and professional history

-If any of these basic things are missing from your profile, your chances of you getting discovered are significantly minimized, so make sure to keep these updated at all times.
+If any of these basic things are missing from your profile, your chances of you getting discovered are significantly minimized.
+So please make sure to keep these updated at all times.

-2. Profile Photo: A profile photo is your first impression on social media, so make sure it’s a good one.
+A profile photo is your first impression on social media, so make sure it’s a good one.
 Put up a high-resolution, professional photo with your face taking up 60% of the frame, so you are the focus of the picture.
-A solid, bright-colored background also helps in catching people’s eye on LinkedIn.
+Moreover, a solid, bright-colored background also helps in catching people’s eye on LinkedIn.
 Avoid group or couple photos, at all costs, and don't put up selfies!

 Here is how James Bond does it:

-3. LinkedIn Banner: Add a visual bonus to your profile with an attractive banner, giving information about your workplace or services.
+And don't forget to add a visual bonus to your profile with an attractive banner.
+It should give information about your workplace or services.
 Keep it short, minimalistic and to the point, so it complements your profile rather than clutter it.

-4. Headline: Contrary to popular belief, the headline doesn't HAVE to state your current job title and workplace.
-It can say anything interesting about you!
+Contrary to popular belief, the headline doesn't HAVE to state your current job title and workplace.
+For instance, It can say anything interesting about you!
 LinkedIn displays your title as default but you can edit and customize it as you see fit.
 Note: This is also a great place to plug in some keywords.

-8. Endorsements: Support the people you work with by endorsing their skills, work ethic and ambitious mindset.
-You can also request your mentors or previous managers to endorse you here.
+Support the people you work with by endorsing their skills, work ethic and ambitious mindset.
+Additionally, you can also request your mentors or previous managers to endorse you here.
 This is a good way to add social proof for your area of expertise.
-Remember: The best way to get endorsements is to give them.
+In other words, the best way to get endorsements is to give them.

-9. Network and Engage: No matter how strong a profile you build on LinkedIn, if you dont actively post unique content, it won't do you much good.
+No matter how strong a profile you build on LinkedIn, if you don't actively post unique content, it won't do you much good.
 So, build your network, post actively and engage with relevant content to stay on top of people’s feeds and minds.

-LinkedIn has, over the past decade, emerged as a force that you just cannot ignore.
+In conclusion, LinkedIn has, over the past decade, emerged as a force that you just cannot ignore.
 With 875 million people from over 200 countries around the world, LinkedIn is, beyond a doubt, the biggest, most influential recruiting platform around today.
-So the sooner you adapt your profile to the job market, the better for your career!
+So the sooner you optimize your LinkedIn profile to the job market, the better for your career!